Bender0239/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML introduces meaning to a web page.
+The tags are descriptive of the content.

 2. What are the 4 areas of the box model?

+Content, Padding, Border, Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The vertical axis

 4. Explain why git is valuable to a team of developers.

+It is valueable because it allows teams to collaborate without too much hassle or confusion.
+Version control allows teams to make sure they are all woking with the most up to date code and contributing useful code to the team in a seamless way.

 5. Define mobile-first design in your own words.

+Mobile first design is when you build the mobile view first and work your way up to desktop.
+Usually mobile first uses min-width.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.